IonicaBizau/kindly-license/README.md

  - contribute on the software code by fixing bugs and adding features
 ```

+In the `content` you can find the license translated in other languages.
+If your
+language translation is missing, we would appreciate to add it. :sparkles:

 ## Usage
 ### Online
 You can use the online version to get a copy of the license: